These household chores are valid home workouts that contribute to an active lifestyle and a clean living space

 An alternative to weights you might not have thought of: wet clothes.
 Try and do squats while you wring and hang your hand-washed laundry.
-You can start standing with your feet hip-width apart.
+You can start by standing with your feet hip-width apart.
 Push your hips to a sitting position with your weight on your heels and your thighs parallel to the floor.
 Maintain that position while you wring out your laundry and push back up so you can finally hang your laundry on the clothesline.

 Disinfecting surfaces for arms and shoulders

 The quarantine period is a perfect time to get some heavy-duty cleaning done.
-If you haven’t wiped down your windows, walls and frequently touched surfaces with bleach or disinfectant, now’s the time to do so while working out.
+If you haven’t wiped down your windows, walls, and frequently touched surfaces with bleach or disinfectant, now’s the time to do so while working out.